tonyandrewmeyer/juju-docs/sdk/how-to-guides/leadership.md

 charm container (Kubernetes charms).
 The test then needs to wait up to 60 seconds for Juju to elect a new leader.

-An integration test might want to verify that leader and non-leader behaviour is as expected.
+More commonly, an integration test might want to verify that leader and non-leader behaviour is as expected.
 For example:

 ```python